siriscent7/querylens/README.md

 Analysts run thousands of slightly-different queries.
 Two queries like `WHERE id = 5` and `WHERE id = 99` are the *same shape* but get counted separately, so no one can see which query *patterns* actually drive cost.

+## Prior Art
+QueryLens applies the query-fingerprinting technique used in production tools like PostgreSQL's pg_stat_statements and pganalyze, with AST-based normalization(via sqlglot) and a focus on cost attribution and cache detection.

 ## What it does
 - **Fingerprinting** — normalizes literals so same-shape queries collapse into one (`WHERE id = 5` → `WHERE id = ?`), using AST parsing via `sqlglot`.
 - **Cost ranking** — aggregates by shape and ranks by total scan bytes.